Don't throw the baby out with the bathwater

 Don't discard something valuable along with something undesirable.

-Proverbs are intended to pass on popular wisdom and are frequently expressed as warnings - 'don't count your chickens', 'don't look a gift horse in the mouth' and so on.
 To that list of don'ts we can add the odd-sounding 'don't throw the baby out with the bathwater'.
 Sadly, any discussion of the origin of this proverb has to refer to the nonsensical but apparently immortal email that circulates the Internet 'Life in the 1500s' (or 1600s, as some variants have it).
-One of the claims in one version of that mail is that "in mediaeval times" people shared scarce bathwater and by the time that the baby was bathed the water was so murky that the baby was in danger of being thrown out unseen.
+One of the claims in one version of that mail is that "in medieval times" people shared scarce bathwater and by the time that the baby was bathed the water was so murky that the baby was in danger of being thrown out unseen.
 Complete twaddle, of course.

 And if true, it is important for us, in reference to this Negro Question and some others.
 The Germans say, “you must empty-out the bathing-tub, but not the baby along with it.”
 Fling-out your dirty water with all zeal, and set it careering down the kennels; but try if you can to keep the little child!